Wednesday, May 01, 2024

-Readings for Fourth Sunday of Easter.- Year B
+Readings for Sixth Sunday of Easter.- Year B

 SECOND READING: